 - Have each participant point out the borrowed detail and the new detail.

 - Post this round of sketches on a different wall.

 Mash-up sketches don’t just generate more ideas.
 They also diffuse ownership of the design that the team will eventually choose, by ensuring that some of everyone’s ideas have been incorporated.
 Mash-ups reinforce collaboration.
-Iterating and combining their ideas makes the team more receptive to changes in response to project sponsors, stakeholders, QA staff, usability testers, Beta testers, and regular users.
+Iterating and combining their ideas makes the team more receptive to changes in response to project sponsors, stakeholders, QA testers, usability researchers, Beta test users, and regular users.

 Success tip.
 During the mash-up sketching, it’s not unheard of for a developer to proclaim: “Why are we doing this?!
 The solution is already on the wall!”
 When this occurs, as facilitator, underscore the reason: “We want to saturate our brains with many choice ideas.
 The best ideas are often combinations of, or based on, earlier ideas, which is why we mash them up and iterate them.”

 Up until now, it’s been all about generating ideas without critiquing them.
 After the mash-ups are presented, the team finally gets permission to start analysing, but in a constrained way.

 During the analysis phase, keep it impersonal.
 Nobody should feel attacked for their ideas.
 To do this, as facilitator, constrain the group to one piece of feedback about every sketch before returning to provide a second piece of feedback about every sketch, and a third, and so on, until there’s no more to say.